wdawson/okta.github.io/_source/_use_cases/inline_hooks/api_am_hook/api_am_hook.md

 #### Supported Commands

-The following commands are supported for the API Access Management Inline Hook type:
+The following commands are supported for the API Access Management Token Inline Hook type:

 | Command                 | Description             |
 |-------------------------|-------------------------|